-But Ty swears it’s even better with a schmear of pineapple cream cheese.
+- My son, Ty, swears that this is even better with a schmear of pineapple cream cheese.
 Ok.
 Sure … why not?!?

 Oh – but you do know that I was mostly kidding about serving it alongside some coconut rum, right?!?
 (Mostly.)

-Making It Ahead and Freezing – You can freeze this banana bread, either as a whole loaf or in individual, pre-portioned slices.
-Either way, be sure to wrap the bread tightly in plastic wrap and then store it in a zippered freezer bag.
+Most banana bread recipes freeze well, if the bread is properly wrapped to prevent freezer burn.
+You can freeze this recipe either as a whole loaf, or in pre-portioned, individual slices.
+Either way, wrap the bread tightly in one or even two layers of plastic wrap, and store it in the freezer in a freezer-safe zipper bag.